 Of some of the other candidates, Gary Cahill and Ryan Shawcross are two names that have recently been named in England squads.
-Cahill has only recently returned from injury for Bolton, and Shawcross appears to have stuttered since the incident with Aaron Ramsey.
+Cahill has only recently returned from injury for Bolton.
+While Shawcross’ form appears to have stuttered since the incident with Aaron Ramsey.

-Think the world cup has come too soon for these two, but they are definately a pair worth keeping an eye on for the future.
+I believe the world cup has come too soon for these two, but they are definitely a pair worth keeping an eye on for the future.

 If Brown dosen’t make the squad as a centre half, he will have a chance of going as cover at right back.
 There is no obvious cover for Glenn Johnson, and right backs aren’t jumping out at Fabio demanding to be picked.

 Of the candidates there is Micah Richards.
-It would appear that Capello isn’t currently a fan of Richards as he has overlooked him for some time now, which would appear to rule him out.
+It would appear that Capello isn’t currently a fan of Richards as he has overlooked him for some time now.
+This would appear to rule him out.